 The implications are communicated through a story, leading the governance body to the conclusion that action is required and indicating what that may appropriately be.
 “Project X has missed the last three milestones by 2,3,4 weeks respectively.
 We looked into it and suspect that supplier Y is short of skilled developers and has put only half the expected numbers to work for us, and they are the B team.
 The options are ….”

 A good report balances information on outcomes achieved with the prospects for continued success; informed by data on lagging and leading indicators.
 The governance body should not take what they are told on trust alone.
-It is their role to probe the thinking to ensure that the diagnosis is accurate and the recommendation is optimal, before committing the resources and actions to follow through.
+It is their role to probe the thinking to ensure that the diagnosis is appropriate and the recommendation is optimal, before committing the resources and actions to follow through.
 It then needs to track the actions and outcomes to conclusion to follow-through on its decisions.

 Good reporting depends on clarity of purpose, understood and applied in advance of review to prepare a story of performance and what needs to be done to sustain it.